 Picture Book Art Project

-Some of the most successful art projects that I have explored in the classroom have been inspired by a great picture book.
-The wonderful illustrations in All I Want for Christmas is Rain are full of life.
-The images burst with emotion and help the words to leap off the page and take us to the dusty, dry Australian outback.
+Some of the most successful classroom art projects have been inspired by a great picture book.
+As you can see, the wonderful illustrations in All I Want for Christmas is Rain, take us to the dusty, dry Australian outback and are perfect to inspire art in the classroom.

 Acrylic Landscape Painting